This betting exchange guide shows how to use an exchange. Learn about decimal odds, back bets, lay bets, and liquidity.

 We have two opposing viewpoints in the betting market – the backer and the layer.

 The backer: thinks Barcelona will win.
 So, they place a back bet on Barcelona, hoping that a lay bettor will match their bet.

 The layer: thinks Barcelona will not win, so they place a lay bet on Barcelona.

-The two opposing views mean the bet is matched between the backer and the layer.
+The two opposing views mean the bet gets matched between the backer and the layer.
 The possible outcomes are:

 - If Barcelona win: the backer wins and the layer has to pay the backer the winnings.

 - If Barcelona do not win: the layer keeps the back bet stake.